-The V-SERIES Array storage capacity is organized into entities called storage pools or pools.
+In the QV2020 and QV1020 All Flash Array, storage capacity is organized into entities called storage pools or pools.

 An Open DataPac is a collection of NVMe drives.
 11 drives are in Open DataPac.
 One or two Open DataPacs are supported, for a total of 22 drives.
-The V1000 XE configured at software version 5.0 supports 12 drive Open DataPacs. for a total of two Open DataPacs and 24 drives.
+The QV2020 5.0 configuration supports 12 drive Open Datapacs. for a total of two Open DataPacs and 24 drives.

 Open DataPacs are allocated by default to Pool1.
-Pool expansion is supported by installing Open DataPac 2, after the Array is initialized.
+Pool expansion is supported by installing Open DataPac 2, after the array is initialized.

 A pool consists of all available capacity provided by one or two Open DataPacs.
 The overall capacity of each pool is determined by the number and size of the drives in the Open DataPac(s) allocated to the pool, minus the 10% that is reserved for spare capacity.
-V1000 XE configured at software version 5.0 are initialized by default to 20% spare capacity.
+QV2020 5.0 configurations are initialized by default at 20% spare capacity.